 Of course we do need a bag to carry all the baby items, but do we really need a special, designed (and pricey) diaper bag?
 Besides, what makes one bag called a “diaper bag”, and the other just “bag”?
 The diaper bags that are on the market there days are pretty expensive and, in fact, they do not offer any special features that normal bags doesn’t have 🙂 I’m pretty sure that often just a fact that a product is made for moms and babies raises the price.
 Don’t worry normal bag will be just fine for all the baby’s things.
 Just be sure, it is big enough to accommodate everything you may need during the stroll or a day trip.

 6. Fancy, designer clothes and shoes

 I’m sure all parents want their babies to look cute and have all the stylish and fancy clothes, that are on the market today.
 But does it mean we have to spend fortune on baby’s clothing?
 Of course not 🙂 And here’s why: the baby will quickly outgrow it!
 During the first months baby grows really fast and some clothes that are fine today, will be too small within couple of weeks!
 My advice: choose the inexpensive bodysuites, footies and onesies for the first few months.
-Many onesies can be bought as a set (like this one) at reasonable price and they are also very cute!
+Many onesies can be bought as a set at reasonable price and they are also very cute!